Still December 22nd into the solstice, into the new year really.

 So I do not think that there are space aliens there.

-He has no evidentiary support for them being there, um, and the people that are um cooperating with him in this drama are um supporting his delusion, okay.
+And the people that are cooperating with him in this drama are supporting his delusion.

-They're not calling him on it, they're not they're not testing the limits of his delusion.
+They're not testing the limits of his delusion.

-People get these delusions, and then they are insistent that they are true, in spite of the fact that they are not true, right?
+People get these delusions and then they are insistent that they are true in spite of the fact that they are not true, right?

-The hook for this is these invisible space aliens, um, and that and that's where we're at with this.
+The hook for this is these invisible space aliens.

 So I can't stand to listen to him for more than a minute or so.

-So um the uh the space aliens are telling Courtney here that giant motherships are coming, right?
+Anyway, though, so the space aliens are telling Courtney here that giant motherships are coming, right?

-Well, let's examine that from our paradigm viewpoint, okay.
+Well, let's examine that from our paradigm viewpoint, okay?

-So why would space aliens be coming here in giant motherships?
+So, A, all right, so why would space aliens be coming here in giant motherships?

-Well, uh according to Courtney Brown, it's to make a point, basically, to insist that they are not drones, they're not the cabal, that this is extra Earth shit, okay?
+Well, according to Courtney Brown, it's to make a point, basically, to insist that they are not drones, they're not the cabal, that this is extra Earth shit, okay?

-Okay, so the problem with that, the problem with him saying that, this is all coming from his mind, okay.
+Okay, so the problem with that, the problem with him saying that, this is all coming from his mind, okay?

 So there are no space aliens telling him this.